ajauskas/PopulationSimBR/README.md

 # PopulationSimBR
-Extension of PopulationSim in order to apply it for a region in Brazil, based on national census data.
+Extension of PopulationSim to process input data to apply it for a region in Brazil, based on national census data and other sources.

-Documentação disponível em / Documentation (in portuguese) available at: https://populationsimbr.readthedocs.io/
+Documentação disponível em / Documentation (in portuguese) available at:

+https://populationsimbr.readthedocs.io/